boly38/logtailSample/README.md

 ## Circular reference use case

-To do a test with circular reference as context object
+To do a test with circular reference as context object ([issue #19](https://github.com/logtail/logtail-js/issues/19))

 ```bash
 node tests/logtailNode_MaxStackIssue.js